Narita Shinkansen

-The Narita Shinkansen (成田新幹線) was a planned high-speed Shinkansen ("bullet train") line proposed to connect Narita International Airport with Tokyo Station.
-The project was abandoned in 1987, although parts of the planned route are used by the Keisei Narita Airport Line (Narita Sky Access).
+The Narita Shinkansen (成田新幹) was a planned 65 km high-speed Shinkansen line proposed to connect Narita International Airport with Tokyo Station.
+Construction commenced in February 1974 but stalled by 1983, and the project was formally abandoned in 1987.
+Portions of the planned route and partially constructed infrastructure were subsequently repurposed, most notably by the Keiyō Line and the Keisei Narita Airport Line.